 Yosef Bhatti is an Associate Professor at KORA - Danish Institute for Local and Regional Government Research.
-View his academic profile here.

-Kasper M. Hansen is a Professor in the Department of Political Science at the University of Copenhagen.
-View his website here or find him on Twitter @KasperMHansen.
+Kasper M. Hansen - University of Copenhagen Kasper M. Hansen is a Professor in the Department of Political Science at the University of

+Copenhagen.
+He tweets @KasperMHansen